 “Hops growers can have peace of mind when working with Wilbur-Ellis, knowing that the company is looking ahead for the next innovation to bring to their farms.
 By doing the leg work, we give growers more time to do what they love and to secure their families’ farms for generations to come” concludes Peters.

-Visit Wilbur-Ellis at booth during the 2023 American Hop Convention, January 24-27, in Santa Rosa, Calif.
+Visit Wilbur-Ellis at booth during the 2024 American Hop Convention, January 16-19, in Frisco, TX.

 Ready to take control of your hops and increase your hop quality?
 Contact Darcy Brown, DaBrown@wilburellis.com